aws/aws-cdk/packages/aws-cdk/README.md

 }
 ```

-If multiple stacks are being deployed or the wild card `*` is used to deploy all stacks, all outputs are written to the same output file where each Stack is a key in the JSON file
+If multiple stacks are being deployed or the wild card `*` is used to deploy all stacks, all outputs are written to the same output file where each stack artifact ID is a key in the JSON file

 ```console